roglesby/gettingandcleaningdata/README.md

  *  results.txt    : The tidy dataset output from my run_analysis.R

- *  codebook.md    : Description of the dataset found in results.txt
+ *  codebook.md    : Description of the analysis

 **Acknowledgment:**
 The data originates in an experiment using Samsung phones.